svanscho/rpi-spotify/README.md

 * Open Spotify App and click on a speaker icon (Connect to a device)

-* If you are on the same network as this container, select the speaker "MySpeaker"
+* Select the speaker "MyHouse"

 * Enjoy!